RickyHarish/totality.frontend/README.md

 3. .env => open .env file and add "REACT_APP_BACKEND_URL = https://totality-backend-8mc6.onrender.com"
 4. npm run build => build the project with this command.
 5. npm start=> this command will start our project.
 Finally we can able to get all the functionalities
+6. to login as admin email: admin@example.com, password: 123456